argilla-io/distilabel/docs/sections/how_to_guides/basic/step/index.md

 === "Using the `@step` decorator"

-    Alternatively, a simpler and more suitable way of defining custom [`Step`][distilabel.steps.Step] subclasses is via the `@step` decorator, which will take care of the boilerplate code, and will allow to define the `inputs`, `outputs`, and `process` methods in a more straightforward way.
+    The `@step` decorator will take care of the boilerplate code, and will allow to define the `inputs`, `outputs`, and `process` methods in a more straightforward way.
 One downside is that it won't let you access the `self` attributes if any, neither set those, so if you need to access or set any attribute, you should go with the first approach of defining the custom [`Step`][distilabel.steps.Step] subclass.

     ```python